 In an age of globalism, cabaret is a fundamentally local art: a private concert in an intimate nightclub, where music and storytelling merge at close range.
-And no city offers as wide a range of thrilling cabaret artists as New York City, from world-famous Broadway and pop stars to outrageous downtown provocateurs.
+And no city offers as wide a range of thrilling cabaret artists as New York City, from Broadway and pop legends like Patti LuPone and Debbie Harry to outrageous downtown provocateurs like Bridget Everett and Taylor Mac, drag stars like Alaska and Dina Martina and world-class interpreters like Barb Jungr and Meow Meow.
 Here's where to find the best of them this week.

 Part cabaret, part piano bar and part social set, Cast Party offers a chance to hear rising and established talents step up to the microphone (backed by the slap and tickle of Steve Doyle on bass and Billy Stritch at the ivories, plus the bang of Daniel Glass on drums).
 The waggish Caruso presides as host.

 The Amazonian burlesque artist Tallulah Talons hosts this monthly retro variety show that combines live singing with old-school striptease.
 Each show features three guest artists; audiences are invited to stick around at Sid Gold's afterward for live karaoke with the show's pianist, Wendy Ip.